Are you looking to optimize your HR manager LinkedIn profile?

 Broadcast Your Location

 Provide your accurate location.
 You want employers to perceive you as credible.
-If you’re looking for a job in Denver, and you mention Houston on your resume, it is not going to help you.
-Only list Denver as a location, if you are currently residing there or plan on moving in the near future.
+If you’re looking for a job in Denver and you mention Houston on your resume, it will not help you.
+Only list Denver as a location if you reside there or plan on moving soon.
 Employers will use location filters to narrow down their search results.

 Request Recommendations From Connections

-Linkedin recommendations act as a vote.
+LinkedIn recommendations act as a vote.
 The more you have, the better your job prospects.
 It is a great way to get more eyeballs on your profile.
-HR managers with recommendations from others will get better exposure than those who don’t.
+HR managers who get recommendations from others will get better exposure than those who don’t.

 Here’s a perfect example of recommendations: